dataleonlabs/hiring-candidate/BACKEND.md

 # Backend Candidate testing
 Back-end - testing cases

-I invite you first to look at our website to learn more about our company youngapp.co
+I invite you first to look at our website to learn more about our company dataleon.ai

 The idea:
-- Create a NodeJS / TypeScript OOP class or Python Class to retrieve intent from the Machine Learning LUIS engine
+- Create a Python Class to retrieve intent from the Machine Learning LUIS engine
-- Make sure to write the TypeScript test
+- Make sure to write the Python test
-- Make sure to write the tests with mochajs and SinonJS for function mocking
+- Make sure to write the tests with pytest
 - I introduced an example in the documentation
+- Write readme

 https://docs.microsoft.com/bs-cyrl-ba/azure///cognitive-services/luis/luis-get-started-node-get-intent